jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 # General enhancements

-## More choices when forking a project
+## More options when forking a project

 When you fork a project from the Web IDE, you can now select if your project is public or private, if you would like to add features for Scrum